asifbacchus/ABSolutions.ImageToBase64/Writerside/topics/HTTP-Client.md

 ```

 > In production you will probably either retrieve the token from a secure vault or some form of secured configuration
 > file.
-Alternatively, you can create a *delegating handler* to handler authentication as needed.
+Alternatively, you can create a *delegating handler* to handle authentication as needed.
 The latter option is
-> beyond the scope of this document.
+> recommended but is beyond the scope of this document.